akostrik/stage_telegram_python/server2/README.md

 See [Vite Configuration Reference](https://vitejs.dev/config/).

 ## Setup, configuration and run
-See the homepage of the repositoire
+See the homepage of this repository